fxkuehl/qmk_firmware/keyboards/keebio/iris/keymaps/kolibri/readme.md

 Tapping the Shift key on this layer toggles CapsLock.

 The Fn layer can be locked to reduce strain and free up the right thumb to type Space and Tab while editing or fixing indentation.
-The same key combination is used to lock and unlock the layer: hold Fn + tap FnLock.
-The locked Fn layer is below the Sym layer in the layer stack, so the Sym key still works on this layer.
-Holding the Fn key while the Fn layer is locked temporarily disables the Fn layer to allow typing text without unlocking Fn.
-This is analogous to using Shift while CapsLock is enabled to type lower-case letters.
+The same key combination is used to lock and unlock the layer: hold Fn with the right thumb + tap Lck with the right index finger.

-AltGr is replaced by a Mouse layer key if mouse keys are enabled.
+AltGr is replaced by a Mouse layer key on the locked Fn layer if mouse keys are enabled.

+Holding the two right thumb keys activates the Macro layer for the left hand.

 ## Alternative Fn Layers (TODO)